ʻAkikiki: Threats

 The ʻakikiki's habitat has been reduced to a fragment of its former range by deforestation and deterioration by invasive species.
-Avian malaria, to which most Hawaiian honeycreepers have little immunity, affects birds below approximately 1000 m elevation and further restricts the ʻakikiki's range.
+The greatest current threat is thought to be Avian malaria, to which most Hawaiian honeycreepers have little immunity.
+The disease historically affected birds below approximately 1000 m elevation, restricting the ʻakikiki's range.
+Yet with increasing temperatures on the island, the prevalence of malaria has steadily increased even at the highest elevations on Kauaʻi.
 Introduced rats are thought to be major predators of eggs and nestlings.
 Competition for food and space with non-native birds, such as Japanese white-eye, may also affect its numbers.

 Conservation

 The ʻakikiki has been listed as critically endangered on the IUCN Red List since 2000.
 It has been a candidate for listing as an endangered species under the Endangered Species Act since 1993, but was not listed as such until 2010.
 Because little is known about this species, the primary focus of recovery efforts so far have been estimating the population size and understanding its basic biology.
 Captive breeding, reintroduction, and habitat restoration are planned.

 An extremely steep decline was noted between 2018 and 2021 in Halehaha, one of the species' former strongholds, with the population declining from 70 to 5 individuals, leaving only 45 wild individuals overall.
-This decline has been blamed on climate change allowing the mosquitoes carrying avian malaria to invade higher elevations.
+This decline is likely primarily due to climate change allowing the mosquitoes carrying avian malaria to invade higher elevations.
 In addition, it has been predicted that at the current decline rate, the species will likely go extinct in the wild by 2023.
-About 41 captive individuals exist, although only a limited amount of offspring have been produced.
+About 41 captive individuals exist, although only a limited number of offspring have been produced.
 It is currently planned to keep a significant number of ʻakikiki in captivity until landscape-scale control of mosquitoes using Wolbachia can be performed starting in 2024 at the earliest, after which the birds could be reintroduced to their habitat.

 In May 2015, a high-school teacher in Tamil Nadu, India named Prakash Vaithyanathan suggested that the International Astronomical Union name a celestial body Akikiki during the 2015 IAU General Assembly conducted in Hawaii.
 After much consideration, asteroid number 7613 was officially named 7613 ʻAkikiki.